BDC Hamburger Icon

 How mobile wallets work with credit card processing

-If you’re a small business that wants to accept digital wallet payments, you must ensure your credit card processor supports these methods.
+If you’re a small business that wants to accept digital wallet payments, you must ensure that your credit card processor supports these methods.

 Jennifer Dublino contributed to this article.